IGNF/Comp3D/doc_uni/cor.rst

 .. note::
-    The *a priori* precisions are always given in the internal computation frame (see :ref:`spherical-coord`), that has no scale error or convergence of meridians.
+    The *a priori* precisions are always given in the internal computation frame (see :ref:`spherical-coord`), that has a scale error an convergience of meridians different from user projection.

 .. _1D-points: